FREQUENTLY ASKED QUESTIONS

 NDs address all medical conditions and can provide both individual and family health care.
 Among the most common ailments they address are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, auto-immune conditions, fertility problems, menopause, adrenal fatigue, fibromyalgia and chronic fatigue syndrome.
 The emphasis of naturopathic medicine is the use of natural healing agents.

-Do Naturopathic Doctors work with conventional Medical Doctors?
+Q: Do Naturopathic Doctors work with conventional medical doctors?

 The goal of naturopathic medicine is to uncover the underlying cause of illness rather than treating symptoms, to understand each patient as an individual, and to develop personalized recommendations for obtaining optimal health.